ARCLabUNO/criminal-history-expiration-date/README.md

 [README.md](https://github.com/user-attachments/files/26649491/README.md)
-# criminal-history-expiration-date
+# Criminal history expiration date

-This repository provides complete replication materials for the manuscript, including data structure, analytic code, and scripts to reproduce all tables and figures:
+This repository contains replication materials for the manuscript:

 **Decay in Recidivism Risk**

-# criminal-history-expiration-date

-This repository provides complete replication materials for the manuscript:

-**Decay in Recidivism Risk**

----

 ## Overview

 This project examines how the predictive value of prior criminal charges changes over time.
-Using large-scale administrative criminal history data, the analysis evaluates three core questions:
+Using large-scale administrative criminal history data, the analysis evaluates three questions:

-- Does recidivism risk decline as time since a prior charge increases?
+1. Does recidivism risk decline as time since a prior charge increases?
-- Is the rate of decline consistent across jurisdictions and subgroups?
+2. Is the rate of decline consistent across jurisdictions and subgroups?
-- At what point does predicted recidivism risk converge toward the general population base rate?
+3. At what point does predicted recidivism risk converge toward the general population base rate?

-These scripts reproduce all descriptive analyses, statistical models, tables, figures, and appendices reported in the manuscript.
+The code is organized to reproduce the descriptive summaries, statistical models, tables, and figures reported in the manuscript.

----

 ## Repository Structure

 ```text
 .